 - an echocardiogram, which uses sound waves to produce images of your heart

-- chest X-rays, which takes images of various parts of your body
+- chest X-rays, which take images of various parts of your chest

 - a lung scan, which is used to detect blood clots